Treats infections caused by bacteria. Belongs to a class of drugs called cephalosporin antibiotics.

 - This medicine needs to be given on a regular schedule.
-Take the missed dose as soon as you remember.
-Space out evenly the rest of the doses for that day.
-If you have questions about what times to take your dose, call your doctor.
+Take the missed dose as soon as you remember, and take the rest of the doses for the day at evenly spaced time intervals.

 - If you miss more than one dose, call your doctor for instructions.